 The solution to a maze is the uninterrupted path through an intricate pattern of line segments from a starting point to a goal.

 The Disk has a combined 60 line segments and two large spirals, each with five levels.
 The starting point of this maze is the center of Side 1 (top disk with flower at the center), the goal is the center of Side 2 (bottom disk with wave at the center).
 To solve the maze, find the uninterrupted path through the line segments of all the spirals, from the center of Side 1 to the center of side 2 and back.

 Movement through the maze is simple.
-Start in the top center with the flower (try it) and spiral out counterclockwise then cross over to the center of Side 2 via the 4th level spiral, now moving clockwise, continue to the center then make the return journey in reverse.
+Start in the top center (try it, using this image on the left that's missing the pictographs) and spiral out counterclockwise then cross over to the center of Side 2 via the 4th level spiral, now moving clockwise, continue to the center then make the return journey in reverse.
 The matching,

 connecting line segments direct the movement from Side 1 to Side 2 but also prevent travel in the outer